 Rick Compton, one of the stalwart staffers out the MOTHER EARTH NEWS Eco-Village, remembers well the time a friend of his was stretching a long strand of Belgium wire—a thin type that's particularly prone to snarling—while Rick was working near the ground at the wire's fixed end.
 All of a sudden, the line broke.
 Before Compton could get up, that prickly wire had wound back up and wrapped around him like a boa constrictor!
 "I could barely move my arms," he recalls.
 "My buddy had to cut the mess off me."

 "Of course, that kind of accident doesn't happen often," Rick admits.
 "What's more common is having a snapped wire run through your hands while you're stapling.
-Now that can really
+Now that can really tear you up."

 It's no wonder, then, that whenever Mr. Compton is stringing barbs, he moves right cautiously and wears "the thickest leather gloves I can put on and still work".
 You should do the same.

 With that warning out of the way, let us add one more note: If you think the techniques of building a barbed wire fence are downright obvious—you know, the "why, any fool can do that" type of thing—many of you will soon see there's a lot of difference between putting up a "temporary" barrier that'll start sagging after its first season and stringing a well-built fence that'll last for years on top of years.

 You'll be glad to know, then, that Rick's got generations of fencing experience under his belt.
 "My grandpa built one out at our place ninety years ago that's still standing," he'll tell you.
 "Oh, we've had to restring it four times when the old wire wore out, but we've never had to rebuild it.
 We did have to replace two posts.
 My brother felled a tree on top of one, and my sister broke the other when she backed a tractor into it."